Introduction

 How Packagecloud Can Help With npm Packages

-Packagecloud is a cloud-based service that enables companies to create an internal enterprise registry for their Docker images.
+Packagecloud is a cloud-based service that enables companies to create an internal enterprise registry for their software artifacts.
 Rather than using public repositories, you can easily make sure you always pull packages from a controlled environment.

 Check out the Packagecloud 14-day trial to see how easy it is to distribute packages throughout your entire organization.
 Never worry about the scaling, consistency, or security of your packages again.